znuznu/groolkit/README.md

     });
 ```

-The config is verify and some Errors might be thrown at runtime to help you use correct values.
+The config is verified and some Errors might be thrown at runtime to help you use correct values.
 By default, the config is 3 by 3 areas with rooms size randomized up to areas size - 2.

 ### Maze